What happened to Nimrod's Babylon?

 polytheism in the post-flood world: the worship of many gods.
 The snake,

-became openly practiced.(1) Even though God wanted His people to
+sacrifice became openly practiced.
+Even though God wanted His people

-This early Babylonian religion began to be
+government."
+As a result, this early Babylonian religion began to be

-abhorred by pious, God-following generations of the era.
+abhorred by pious, God-following generations of their era.
 One of them,

 Noah's son Shem, decided to do something about it.